dhirsch1138/cc65_template/README.md

 Dev containers are self contained docker containers that house everything needed to code and compile a project (or really do anything, they are super flexible).
 You can use this one to:
  * code 6502 assembly
  * compile it using cc65
- * load it onto the eprom using minipro.
-You don't actually have to install any of that on your machine, it is all automagically in the dev container for youl
+ * load it onto the eeprom using minipro.
+You don't actually have to install any of these tools on your machine, it is all automagically in the dev container for you.

 ## Why create a dev container template?
 I am both meticious and lazy.
 I want my environment a specific way, but I am far too lazy to document it or recreate it verbatim every time I want to change something.
 Templates are self documenting, reproducible, easy to share, and easy to apply.